fmay/temp/.guides/sections.md

 step: 2-var-3birds

 ---
 Now take a look at the new code that's opened up on the left.
-We've got 3 birds this time.
+Click on the `main.js` tab to see it.
+We've got 3 birds this time but they're not roosting nicely.

 ##Challenge
-You should get all 3 birds to sit on the branch.
+You should get all 3 birds to sit on the branch like this.

 ![](.guides/img/var-bird-branch-3.png)

+After you have changed the code, be sure to press the refresh button in the Preview window.

-It's not that exciting but you should note it is a bit tedious setting 6 variables.
+It's not that exciting but you should note how it is a bit tedious setting 6 variables.

 In the next section, we'll explain how to make this a lot more efficient.
 Once you've got them roosting, move to the next section.

 ---
 title: 3 better birds on a branch